SafeExamBrowser/seb-server/docs/exam_proctoring.rst

     :target: https://raw.githubusercontent.com/SafeExamBrowser/seb-server/master/docs/images/exam/proctoringSEBSettings.png

 Since SEB Server version 1.2 there is also an Zoom service section  that let you define the default SEB settings for a Zoom proctoring setup.
 Please be aware that not all of the settings are functioning yet.
-Please refer to the the settings tooltip to get a actual description of a particular SEB feature setting
+Please refer to the the settings tool-tip to get a actual description of a particular SEB feature setting

-**Jitsi Meet***
+**Jitsi Meet**

 To setup and configure a Jitsi Meet service for testing you can refer to the `Docker installation documentation <https://jitsi.github.io/handbook/docs/devops-guide/devops-guide-docker>`_